progit/progit/de/02-git-basics/01-chapter2.markdown

 Remember, anything that is committed in Git can almost always be recovered.
 Even commits that were on branches that were deleted or commits that were overwritten with an `--amend` commit can be recovered (see *Chapter 9* for data recovery).
 However, anything you lose that was never committed is likely never to be seen again.

-Beachte, dass was auch immer jemals in einem Commit in Git enthalten war, fast immer wieder hergestellt werden kann.
+Beachte, dass alles was jemals in einem Commit in Git enthalten war, fast immer wieder hergestellt werden kann.
 Selbst Commits, die sich in gelöschten Branches befanden, oder Commits, die mit einem `--amend` Commit überschrieben wurden, können wieder hergestellt werden (siehe Kapitel 9 für Datenrettung).
-Allerdings wirst du Änderungen, die es nie in einen Commit geschafft haben, wahrscheinlich auch nie wieder bekommen können. (xxx Mantra: commit early and often xxx)
+Allerdings wirst du Änderungen, die es nie in einen Commit geschafft haben, wahrscheinlich auch nie wieder bekommen können.

 ## Working with Remotes ##